matter-labs/zksync-web-era-docs/docs/zk-stack/running-a-zk-chain/locally.md

 zk
 ```

-4. Last, start the wizard and follow instructions to set up and deploy your new hyperchain by running `zk stack init`
+4. Last, start the wizard and follow instructions to set up and deploy your new ZK Chain by running `zk stack init`

    - Initially you want to `Configure new chain`